FelipeTufaile/NLP-Specialization-Coursera/Course 2 - NLP with Probabilistic Models/README.md

 # NLP with Probabilistic Models - Course 2

 ## Course Description
-  - Create an Auto correct models that calculates probabilities to find the most likely correction of a typo, through considering different possible edits to correct the typo and calculating the minimum edit distance to correct a certain word.
+  - Create an **Auto correct models** that calculates probabilities to find the most likely correction of a typo, through considering different possible edits to correct the typo and calculating the minimum edit distance to correct a certain word.
-  - **part of speech tagging (POS)** using **hidden Markov model** with the **Viterbi** algorithm.
-The Viterbi algorithm makes use of dynamic programming, which is an optimization technique that breaks down a big problem into smaller problems.
+  - **Part of speech tagging (POS)** using **hidden Markov model** with the **Viterbi** algorithm.
+The Viterbi algorithm makes use of dynamic programming, which is an optimization technique that breaks down a big problem into smaller problems;
+  -  Implementing N-gram models that assigns the probability to a sequence of words in a way that more likely sequences receive higher probabilities.
+This probability calculation can then be used to develop an **auto-complete system**;

 ## Notebok Description
   - 1. **Building_Vocabulary_Model.ipynb**: Vocabulary Creation with a small corpus;